ronit-bhati/xenon/README.md

 # xenon (Windows Only)
 This is a voice assistant made in python and tkinter which listens basic commands and can open apps for you.

-NOTE - If the apps are not opening, you can update the path according to your pc in xenon.py file
+NOTE - If the apps are not opening, you can update the path according to your pc in xenon.py

 Troubleshooting - If you get error related to PyAudio after installing requirements.txt packages, just type "pipwin install pyaudio" in terminal